Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Discussion and conclusion

 \section{Discussion and conclusion}

 The environmental coupling is a quite common coupling mechanism for observations of synchrony and pattern formation in a diversity of systems ranging from physical to chemical and biological systems.
-In the seminal work by Kuramoto {\it et al}., a key assumption to observe spiral wave chimeras is that the time scale $\tau$ of the environmental variable is so small (i.e., $\tau\rightarrow 0$ ) that it can be eliminated adiabatically \cite{kuramoto_ptps03,shima_pre04}.
+In this work, we have systematically investigated the dynamics of SWCs in ensembles of oscillators coupled through a slowly changing diffusive environment.
+Our findings presented in the current work differ from the previous works in two aspects.
+Firstly, in the current work, the time scale of the dynamical environment is much larger than that of the intrinsic dynamics, i.e., $\tau \gg 1$, while in previous works the time scale $\tau$ is either $\tau \ll 1$ or close to one.
+For example, in the seminal work by Kuramoto {\it et al}., a key assumption to observe SWCs is that the time scale $\tau$ of the environmental variable is so small (i.e., $\tau\rightarrow 0$ ) that it can be eliminated adiabatically \cite{kuramoto_ptps03,shima_pre04}.
 Consequently, the original system is reduced to a nonlocal coupled oscillator system.
-Laing showed that nonzero value of $\tau$ but keeping $\tau$ extremely small, chimera states could also be observed \cite{laing_pre15}.
-However, the question of whether chimera states could be observed in the opposite limit case, i.e., $\tau \gg 1$, is not trivial.
-We address this issue in this work by considering an ensemble of oscillators (SL or FHN) coupled through a slowly changing diffusive environment.
-We find that spiral wave chimeras could also emerge in both systems and the underlying mechanisms are similar.
-These important results are nontrivial extension to the previous studies of chimera states as they largely extend our knowledge and improve our understanding of the existence of the chimera state in coupled oscillator systems.
+On the other hand, SWCs have been shown to exist in the three-component FHN model for which the time scale of the environmental component is close to one \cite{li_pre16,li_cnns21}.
+Secondly, our main results are demonstrated with the intrinic dynamics described by environmentally coupled SL equation.
+This SL equation represents the normal form of a class of systems closed to Hopf bifurcation.
+Therefore, compared to the specific FHN model used in the previous works, this model represents a more general case, and then justifies the generality of the observation of chimera states in OEC systems.

+In the current work, SWCs would be unstable as we decrease the coupling strength $K$.
+The main difference between two unstable states as we observe is that the one in Fig. 4(d) for $K=0.20$ seems more disordered than that in Fig. 4(a) for $K=0.35$.
+According to the evolution of the state with $K=0.35$, the initial small SWC at the center of the system as we observe expands at first and try to organize the whole medium (though it fails finally); While for $K=0.20$ the initial small SWC shrinks and finally almost disappear.
+These facts imply that the latter is more unstable than the former one.
+The exact mechanism underlying the instability of the SWCs seems complicated and remains unclear now.
+Exploring the instability mechanism is beyond the scope of this work, which we leave for future work.